radian-software/straight.el/README.md

 straight-check-package` and `M-x straight-rebuild-package`, which allow you to select a particular package to check or rebuild.

+Finally, you may use `M-x straight-prune-build` in order to tell `straight.el` to forget about any packages which were not registered since the last init transaction
+(see [the transaction system][transactions]).
+This may improve performance, although only slightly, and will clean up stale entries in the `build` directory.
+You can call this function in your init-file if you really wish your filesystem to be as clean as possible, although it's not particularly recommended as the performance implications are uninvestigated.
+If you do call it in your init-file, be sure to only call it on a fully successful init; otherwise, an error during init will result in some packages' build information being discarded, and they will need to be rebuilt next time.

 ### Version control operations

 `straight.el` provides a number of highly interactive workflows for